viant/mly/CONFIG.md

   * to use GCS, set environment variable `GOOGLE_APPLICATION_CREDENTIALS=true`
 - `Location`: `string` - optional - where a copy of the models will be stored when loading the model.
 Defaults to the system temporary directory.
 - `Dir`: `string` - optional - any further path elements in `Location`.
 Mainly used if using a ZIP file with additional directories.
-- `DataStore`: `string` - optional - name of Datastore to cache, should match `Datastores[].ID`.
+- `DataStore`: `string` - optional - name of Datastore to use for caching, should match `Datastores[].ID`.
+Server-side datastore writes are enabled only when `UseDict` is `true` or unset.
 - `Transformer`: `string` - optional - name of model output transformer.
 See [#Transformer](#Transformer).
 - `Batch`: optional - enables or overrides server-side batching configuration.
 See [`service/tfmodel/batcher/config/config.go`](service/tfmodel/batcher/config/config.go).
-- `UseDict`: `bool` - optional - if true, enables capabilities designed to shrink the cache key space by replacing out-of-vocabulary inputs from cache keys with a special token.
+- `UseDict`: `bool` - optional - if true or unset, enables dictionary-based cache behavior, including replacing out-of-vocabulary inputs in cache keys with a special token and allowing the server to generate datastore cache entries when `DataStore` is configured.
+If false, the server will not generate new datastore cache entries for the model.
 - `Inputs`: used to further provide or define inputs, a list of `shared.Field`.
 For TensorFlow models, this is automatically populated, but further caching configurations need to be specified.
   * `Name`: `string` - required - input name, only required if an entry is provided.
   * `Index`: `int` - optional - used to maintain cache key ordering.